 The purpose of this agreement is to provide an articulation process whereby a student completing the Associate of Science degree from Helena College University of Montana (Helena College) with the prescribed course of study contained herein may prepare for admission to the Jake Jabs College of Business & Entrepreneurship (JJCBE) program at Montana State University (MSU) to obtain a Bachelor of Science in Business.
-The goals of the articulation process are to: (a) provide students with a seamless transition between Helena College and MSU; (b) allow students to complete many of the first and second year requirements of the MSU Jake Jabs College of Business & Entrepreneurship program on the Helena campus; and (c) provide both institutions with mechanisms to ease the transfer process for students who intend to pursue a Bachelor of Science in Business.
+The goals of the articulation process are to: (a) provide students with a seamless transition between Helena College and MSU; (b) allow students to complete many of the first and second year requirements of the MSU Jake Jabs College of Business & Entrepreneurship program on the Helena campus; and (c) provide both institutions with mechanisms to ease the transfer process for students who intend to pursue a Bachelor of Science in Business degree from MSU.
+Upon completion of the requirements listed herein students will be well prepared for transfer to MSU to study Business.
 Several lower-division courses and establishment of MSU GPA of 2.50 or greater will be required before students will be eligible to apply for admission into the JJCBE.